ucsb-cs156-s25/jpa03-xanxp/docs/oauth.md

 * Add your own UCSB email address
 * Add `phtcon@ucsb.edu` (your instructor)
-* Add the mentor for your team (look up the mentor's name on the course team listing, then ask them in your channel)
+* Add the staff emails (look for these in the instructions for this assignment)
-* Add everyone else on your team
+* Add the emails of everyone else on your team

 I suggest that, as a team, you collaborate in your team slack channel on getting a standard list of these, and then that you pin that post in your team slack channel for easy reference.